segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/index.md

 Analytics.js tracks across subdomains out of the box; all Segment destinations fully support this feature.

 To track activity on your subdomains, include the Segment Analytics.js snippet on each subdomain.
-Segment sets users' `anonymousId` on the top-level domain, so users are tracked across any subdomains.
+Segment sets users' `anonymousId` on the top-level domain, so users are tracked across any subdomain.

-Since Segment tracks across subdomains out of the box, you can use the same Segment source, or separate sources for each one.
-This decision will depend entirely upon your teams goals for tracking each subdomain.
+Since Segment tracks across subdomains, you can either use the same Segment source, or use separate sources for each subdomain.
+What you decide depends on your teams goals for tracking each subdomain.

 ## UTM Tracking